CI/CD Pipeline Audit Prompts for Fast, Trustworthy Builds

 5. Secrets / OIDC audit

-Audit secret handling: (1) Long-lived secrets that could move to OIDC, (2) Secrets used in `echo` / step output, (3) PRs from forks with access to secrets, (4) Secret names that look like they're leaking purpose.
-Output remediation list.
+Audit secret handling: (1) long-lived secrets that could move to OIDC, (2) secrets used in `echo` or step output, (3) PRs from forks with access to secrets, (4) secret names that leak their purpose.
+Output a remediation list ordered by exposure risk.

 6. Self-hosted vs managed decision

-We currently use {provider}.
-Decide whether to add self-hosted runners for: (1) Heavy CPU steps (build, e2e), (2) Steps needing custom OS, (3) Steps that hit private network.
-For each: cost / maintenance estimate + recommendation.
+We currently use [provider].
+Decide whether to add self-hosted runners for: (1) heavy CPU steps (build, e2e), (2) steps needing a custom OS, (3) steps that hit a private network.
+For each, give a cost / maintenance estimate and a recommendation.

 7. Build matrix audit

-Audit the build matrix: (1) Are all combinations necessary, or do some only catch known-issues?
-(2) Could we run only `node-lts` on PR and full matrix on main?
-(3) Are deprecated versions still tested?
+Audit the build matrix: (1) are all combinations necessary, or do some only catch known issues?
+(2) could we run only `node-lts` on PRs and the full matrix on main?
+(3) are deprecated versions still tested?
 Output a trimmed matrix.

 8. Required vs blocking checks